taddison/personal-site/content/blog/2021/10/deploy-an-azure-ad-protected-app-service-website-with-pulumi/index.md

 > Note the example defaults to eastus - you can set this to whatever region you want, I've included it here so the script will complete without any prompts.

-We next need to update the contents of the `pulumi.dev.yaml` file to contain a few additional config items, paste the following into the file:
+We next need to update the contents of the `pulumi.dev.yaml` file to contain a few additional config items.
+Paste the following into the file:

 ```yaml
 config: